 - On a large cutting board, lay out 12 slices of bread.
 Lightly butter them using unsalted butter since there will be enough salt in the cucumber rounds.
 Spread the cream cheese with dill on 6 slices of bread.

 - Place the other bread slice on top of the sandwich.
 Using your hand, press down on the bread as you cut the crusts off, then slice the sandwiches into fingers, squares, or triangles.
+For the picture, I cut each sandwich into four triangles.

 - Serve immediately for best freshness.